Concordium/concordium-bounty-program/README.md

 - If you are going to start building a bounty task, please comment on the issue so that others can track it.
 - Please read the Code of Conduct before participating in the program.
 There might be restrictions that are valid for you and may affect your submission.
 - Lastly, community feedback is extremely important for us and we are open to any kind of constructive critique and suggestion.
+- Rewards will be paid in $CCDs and total amounts will be calculated on the transfer day.